aimat-lab/graph_hdc/graph_hdc/experiments/fingerprints/README.md

 Experiment 3 performs an ablation study on the size and depth of the vector representations of both the HDC vectors and the molecular fingerprints for a selected dataset and a selection of machine learning methods.

 - ``ex_03_a``: On the AqSolDB dataset using the solubility as the target property.
 Comparison between GNN as the baseline, fingerprint and HDC (neural_net and random_forest each).
 Sweep over different embedding sizes and depths.
 Max training size.
   - Results show that smaller depth is better always (kind of).
-Results also show that the HDC performs much better at smaller embedding sizes than the fingerprints but towards larger embedding sizes, the fignerprints converge towards almost the same performance.
+Results also show that the HDC performs much better at smaller embedding sizes than the fingerprints but towards larger embedding sizes, the fingerprints converge towards almost the same performance.
+- ``ex_03_aa``: On the AqSolDB dataset using the solubility as the target property.
+Comparisong between GNN as the baseline, morgan fingerprints and HDC vectors on neural net and random forest.
+Sweep over different embedding sizes and depths.
+Max training size.

 ## Experiment 4